-An SSL Certificate is simply a certificate that consists of two keys which provide a secure connection between a website and the web browser that’s in use.
-These certificates work in the background to add the ‘https://’ text in front of the URL to reduce the user’s risk while browsing the internet.
-Without an SSL Certificate, popular browsers like Google Chrome or Microsoft Bing will flag a site, send warning messages to users, and potentially decrease a site’s Search Engine Ranking (S.E.R).
+An SSL Certificate is a digital certificate authenticating a website’s identity and enabling encrypted communication between a web browser and a web server.
+These certificates reduce a user’s risk while browsing the internet.
+Without an SSL Certificate, popular browsers like Google Chrome or Microsoft Bing will flag a site, send warning messages to users, and potentially decrease a site’s rank in the search engine results page (SERP).

 A Secure Socket Layer (SSL) Certificate is a fancy name, but what is it, really?
-At this point, it’s a name (much like Kleenex) used generically to refer to the digital certificate that is installed on a server, to instruct the server what encryption protocol to use.
+SSL is now used generically (much like Kleenex or Bandaid) to refer to the digital certificate installed on a server to instruct it on what encryption protocol to use.
 Interestingly enough, the actual SSL encryption protocol has actually been depreciated and replaced in use by the Transport Layer Security (TLS) protocol.
-The certificate is essentially a data file that digitally binds cryptographic keys to the information of an organization’s website.
-When a browser connects with the server that is hosting a website, the private and public key are exchanged to authenticate the communication and de-encrypt the data for use, thus ensuring a safe exchange of information, like login credentials and money transfers.
+The certificate is essentially a data file digitally binding cryptographic keys to the information of an organization’s website.
+When a browser connects with the server hosting a website, the private and public keys are exchanged to authenticate the communication and de-encrypt the data for use, thus ensuring a safe exchange of information.

 Why does your website need an SSL?

-As previously mentioned the primary reason that a website needs an SSL Certificate is the security of consumers’ sensitive information.
+The primary reason a website needs an SSL Certificate is the security of consumers’ sensitive information.
 This includes login credentials, banking accounts, credit card information, social security numbers, and more.
 When a website is not using an SSL, every piece of information is sent as plain HTML text and can be potentially intercepted when passing through a network.
 When encrypted, however, this data is unreadable without the proper keys.

-A close second to security is the effect that having an SSL can have on a website’s placement in the results of search engines like Google or Bing.
-Google has been implementing SSL Certificates as factors in their search algorithm for years and plans to increase their importance in regular updates.
-In order to understand more about how SSL Certificates can affect search engine ranking (SER), we must first look at how it affects ranking factors and security updates for the most popular browser and search engine combo in the world.
+A close second to security is the effect an SSL can have on a website’s placement in the results of search engines like Google or Bing.
+Google looks at SSL Certificates as a ranking factor.
+In order to understand more about how SSL Certificates affect search engine ranking, we must first look at how it affects ranking factors and security updates for the most popular browser and search engine combo in the world.

-August 6th, 2014 – Google announces that the use of SSL Certificates to make a website use the HTTPS protocol would be added as a ranking factor for its search engine queries.
-Of course, the process had already been tested for a few months in the background and was then later released.
-The addition was minimal and was estimated to affect less than 1% of global queries, and initially was a less significant factor than factors like high-quality content.
+August 6, 2014 – Google announces SSL Certificates and the HTTPS protocol will be added as a ranking factor for its search engine queries.
+The addition was minimal and was estimated to affect less than 1% of global queries, and initially was less significant than other factors like high-quality content.
 Over time, Google has made the use of SSL Certificates a heavier-weighted factor in search results to match the widespread adoption across the internet.

-September 8th, 2016 – Websites collecting sensitive data and not using an SSL would be labeled as “not-secure” by Google’s Chrome web browser.
-The ultimate goal was to make users more aware that a site is unsecured if the site is collecting passwords, credit cards, or other sensitive data from the user.
-With a long-term plan to flag every non-HTTPS site, the update wouldn’t be released until January of 2017.
-As part of a plan to identify unsecured sites for a growing number of reasons, the internet adopted the security protocol rather quickly.
+September 8, 2016 – Websites collecting sensitive data and not using an SSL are now labeled as “not secure” by Google’s Chrome web browser.
+The ultimate goal was to make users more aware of an unsecured site, especially if the site is collecting passwords, credit cards, or other sensitive data.
+With a long-term plan to flag every non-HTTPS site, the update wasn’t released until January 2017.
+As part of a plan to identify unsecured sites, the internet adopted the security protocol rather quickly.

-July 24, 2018 – Google announced they would be marking all HTTP sites as “not secure” no matter what content the site contains.
-The update would even affect simple landing pages without the ability for users to submit data.
+July 24, 2018 – Google announces they will mark all HTTP sites as “not secure” no matter what content the site contains.
+The update even affected simple landing pages without the ability for users to submit data.
 The change showed Google was serious about bringing the internet to the status quo of using HTTPS and SSL Certificates.
-At the same time, they also announced as part of the Chrome 70 update in October of 2018, the removal of the word “Secure” from the address bar for HTTPS websites and the addition of a bold red “Not Secure” warning for sites that do not support HTTPS.
-This would be part of a continuing effort to make HTTPS sites the default state that users would expect without having to be told the website is secure.
+At the same time, they announced the Chrome 70 update in October of 2018 would remove the word “Secure” from the address bar for HTTPS websites and add a bold red “Not Secure” warning for sites not supporting HTTPS.
+This would be part of a continuing effort to make HTTPS sites the default state users would expect without having to be told the website is secure.

 Obtaining SSL Certificates

-The process of obtaining an SSL Certificate isn’t difficult at all, however, there are multiple ways to go about it.
-First off is to find a Certificate Authority (CA) that will issue an SSL Certificate and the needed keys.
+Obtaining an SSL Certificate isn’t difficult, however, there are multiple ways to go about it.
+First, you must find a Certificate Authority (CA) that will issue an SSL Certificate and the needed keys.
 Some major players in the business of issuing these certificates are GoDaddy.com, SSL.com, or even free providers like Let’s Encrypt.

-Once a certificate authority is chosen, and an SSL certificate that matches the needs of a given website is purchased, it’s time to install the certificate.
-If a certificate is purchased from the same provider that hosts your website, such as GoDaddy, the process will most likely be streamlined.
-If not, don’t fear!
+Once a certificate authority is chosen, and an SSL certificate matching the needs of a given website is purchased, it’s time to install the certificate.
+If a certificate is purchased from the same provider hosting your website, such as GoDaddy, the process will most likely be streamlined.
+If not, don’t worry!
 All you will need to have is the domain name (URL) of the website, the public key, and the SSL Certificate itself.
-After ensuring that these are in hand, go to the Website Host Manager that is currently hosting the website and navigate to an “install SSL Certificate” option and input the information mentioned above.
+After ensuring these are in hand, go to the Website Host Manager currently hosting the website and navigate to an “install SSL Certificate” option and input the information mentioned above.

 What are the various types of SSL Certificates?

-There are three primary types of SSL Certificates that are in use today by major providers.
+There are three primary types of SSL Certificates in use today.
 These are Extended Validation (EV SSL), Domain Validation (DV SSL), and Organization Validation (OV SSL).
-Each type offers the same level of encryption, yet varying levels of what’s considered organizational validation.
-This is explained further in the list below.
+Each type offers the same level of encryption, yet varying levels of organizational validation.

 - Domain Validation